Boeing upbeat on mid-market jet, sees composite fuselage

 Industry sources have said the fuselage will have a somewhat elliptical shape when seen from the front because the bottom of the plane will be flattened to get rid of unnecessary cargo space.

-Usually a pressurized fuselage is round to avoid stress points.
+Usually a pressurised fuselage is round to avoid stress points.
 Building the fuselage out of tough lightweight composites allows less conventional shapes.

 In turn, stripping away unnecessary space reduces drag and makes the plane cheaper to fly.